How To Stop Foreclosure in Georgia: 7 Proven Strategies

 Benefits of Professional Guidance

-• Provide emotional support during a stressful time
+• Emotional support during a difficult time

 Finding HUD-Approved Counselors in Georgia

-1. Visit the HUD website
+1. Visit the HUD website.

-2. Use their counselor search tool
+2. Use the counselor search tool.

-3. Enter your location
+3. Enter your location to find options near you.

 Negotiating with Your Lender